-Our greedy Frenchman loves his chips.
-If he could have his way, Seby would happily spend his entire day gorging on several plates of freshly homemade chips to the utter disgust of Stefan…
+I love my chips!
+If I could have my way, I would happily spend my entire day gorging on several plates of freshly homemade chips to the utter disgust of Stefan…

 I have Peru to thank for this heavenly potato comfort food, specifically the Incas.

 The Inca Indians in Peru were the first to cultivate potatoes, as far back as 8,000 BC.
-When the Spanish conquered in the 1500s and discovered the flavours of the potatoes, they shipped them back to Europe, thus causing the evolution of Seby's favourite food.
+When the Spanish conquered in the 1500s and discovered the flavours of the potatoes, they shipped them back to Europe, thus causing the evolution of my favourite food.

 Peru is famously known as the Land of the Incas.
 They came from the Peruvian highlands in the early 1200s and ruled for over 300 years until the Spanish conquered them in 1572.
 At its peak, the Inca Empire was one of the largest in the world, covering modern-day Ecuador, Peru, Bolivia, Argentina and Chile.

 Cusco was the most important city in this massive empire and Quechua was the main language spoken within this ancient civilisation.

 The influence of the Incas is still prominent today.
-As well as the potato, Quechua is still spoken by almost 5 million Peruvians, and of course they left behind spectacular world wonders like Machu Picchu.
+As well as the potato, Quechua is still spoken by almost 5 million Peruvians, and of course, they left behind spectacular world wonders like Machu Picchu.
 Read more about what our Inca Trail trek to Machu Picchu as a gay couple.